john-sprague/portfolio-john-sprague/system-design/databases/foundations.md

 1. **Parser and algebrizer**: Checks syntax, identify data types,  & permissions

-2. **Query Optimizer & Execution Plan**: Determins the most efficient way to execute the query
+2. **Query Optimizer & Execution Plan**: Determine the most efficient way to execute the query.
+Only works on local query optimization.

 3. **Query Execution Engine and Results Retrieval**: Runs the plan and returns data efficiently.